hartwigmedical/hmftools/paddle/README.md

 ## Run dNdScv

 The next step is to run dNdScv on the data collected by step 2.
-This requires a modified version of the dndscv tool defined [here](https://github.com/im3sanger/dndscv).
+This requires a modified version of the [original dndscv tool](https://github.com/im3sanger/dndscv).
 In addition, this step requires a custom HmfRefCDS.RData.
-Both are available upon request.
+Both the modified tool as well as the HMF ref data are installed/present on datastore (Hartwig internal server).

-To actually run the modified version of dndscv, use the dnds.R script provided alongside the PADDLE jar, and pass a working dir that is the directory containing the output of step 2.
+To actually run the modified version of dndscv, use the dnds.R script provided alongside the paddle jar, and pass a working dir that is the directory containing the output of step 2.

-The outputs are:
+The outputs of this step are:
  - allSomatics.RData
  - DndsMutations.tsv
  - HmfRefCDSCv.RData